Omar-Al-Badi/Expo-App-Chatwoot/replit.md

 # Overview

 This is a WhatsApp-integrated chat widget for websites and mobile apps that enables **two-way communication** between customers and business owners.
 The system includes:
-- A web frontend (port 5000) with an embedded chat widget - **FULLY WORKING**
+- A web frontend (port 5000) with an embedded chat widget and webhook relay - **FULLY WORKING**
 - A React Native mobile app (Expo) for customer inquiries - **FULLY WORKING**
-- A Node.js backend (port 3001) integrated with external Waha (WhatsApp HTTP API) instance at http://178.128.116.119:3000
+- A Node.js backend (port 3001) integrated with external Waha (WhatsApp HTTP API) instance at http://116.203.63.227:3000
-- A Mobile API Server (port 8000) for webhook relay and mobile app API
 - **Two-way messaging**: Customers send inquiries via web/mobile → Business receives on WhatsApp → Business replies in WhatsApp → Customer sees reply in real-time
 - Session-based conversation tracking with unique session tags
-- Real-time message delivery using Server-Sent Events (SSE) for web and polling for mobile
+- Real-time message delivery using polling for mobile
-- Webhook-based reply routing through port 8000
+- Webhook-based reply routing through web server reverse proxy
-- Business WhatsApp: 96894515755
+- Business WhatsApp: 96877587737

 **System Status**: All components operational.
 Web frontend serving on port 5000, mobile app built with iOS keyboard handling optimized.